suraj-singh12/Project-SearchEverywhere/README.md

 ## Installation

-This works on Debian based distros as of now and can be installed by following these commands:
+This works on Debian based as well as Arch based distros and can be installed by following these commands:

 ```bash
   git clone https://github.com/suraj-singh12/Project-SearchEverywhere/